 Orientation and Placement will be done the next day.
 Generally, your volunteer orientation is an overview of the project’s mission, expectations and introduction to the local community and project site.
 Following your arrival in Madagascar you will be given a presentation by the co-coordinating project team to prepare you for the work you will be doing.

-Engage with cheerful and optimistic kids in a school in beautiful island nation of Madagascar and complete your stay with an incredible wildlife experience.
+Through Go Volunteer Africa’ Madagascar Teaching Volunteer Program, you will engage with cheerful and optimistic kids in a school in beautiful island nation of Madagascar and complete your stay with an incredible wildlife experience.
 Your work schedule will be challenging and varied, but always enjoyable, as you embark on your teaching placement in a local community school.
 You will engage fully with your pupils, using your creativity and initiative to deliver a stimulating teaching program.

 As a participant on our Madagascar teaching volunteer project, you will benefit in terms of personal and professional experience and will be encouraged to formulate ideas and develop your teaching skills and techniques.
 Working either with a local teacher or independently, you could be directly involved with marking pupils’ work, preparing homework and assembling innovative and effective lesson plans.